surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Move next to main, admitting that this is the course we are on.
-Then try out a PR by a small tweak to json helpers and adding the next steps document for consideration, turning on the plugins, etc
+Then try out a PR by a small tweak to json helpers and adding the next steps document for consideration, turning on the plugins, etc. Then I fix a small tuning bug Witker reported which also lets me segregate the playback ratio from the pitch shift properly.
+Update the JSON parsing with a technical issue so Evil has one less issue to make I guess.
+And merge that and start thinking about zone playback modes.

 ## Day 31 (2023-03-12)